-How to Unlock Your Device with Android Device Manager (ADM)
+How to Unlock Your Android Device Using Android Device Manager?

-In order to maintain the security of your phone you use patterns, passwords or fingerprints, but think of a situation in which your phone gets stolen or someone tries to interfere with it.
-Well, nothing to worry, just allow Android Device Manager to do the rest, just enable ADM on your phone.
+To maintain your phone’s security, you use patterns, passwords or fingerprints, but think of a situation in which your phone gets stolen or someone tries to interfere with it.
+Well, nothing to worry about; allow Android Device Manager to do the rest and enable ADM on your phone.
 Android Device Manager (ADM) can unlock your phone within a small amount of time, thus saving you from all the troubles.

-Android Device Manager (ADM) can also unlock your password/pin-encrypted phone if you have by any chance forgotten the passcode.
-The whole procedure is simple because you just need a Google account to set this up on your phone and then you can use any other online device to track down your stolen or lost the phone or to even wipe all data in it.
+Android Device Manager (ADM) can unlock your password/pin-encrypted phone if you need to remember the passcode.
+The procedure is simple because you need a Google account to set this up on your phone, and then you can use any other online device to track down your stolen or lost phone or wipe all data in it.

 Android Device Manager Remove Lock

-Lock the screen is something that has become a necessity in a smartphone because it prevents strangers from checking out the content in your phone.
+Lock the screen has become a necessity in smartphones because it prevents strangers from checking out the content on your phone.
 This is also important because you don’t want anyone to steal your phone to get access to your pictures, emails, or other sensitive data.
-However, imagine when you cannot remember your pattern lock or forgotten the PIN.
+However, imagine when you need help remembering your pattern lock or PIN.

-You can always solve these problems and all you need is to enable the ADM on your phone before you locked yourself out of your phone.
+You can always solve these problems, and you only need to enable the ADM on your phone before you lock yourself out of your phone.

 Enabling ADM is quite an easy process.
-You will have to go to google.com/android/devicemanager on your computer and search through your list of devices that have already been already been connected to your Google account.
-You will be able to easily send a notification to the phone you want to enable remote password application and wiping upon.
+You will have to go to google.com/android/devicemanager on your computer and search through your list of devices that have already been connected to your Google account.
+You can easily send a notification to the phone you want to enable remote password application and wiping upon.

-Android Device Manager is available with a set of features that enables you to unlock your Android phone as well.
-Besides helping you to find your device, it also helps you to Ring it, lock it and wipe and erase all the data as well if your phone is stolen or lost.
-After logging into the ADM website from your computer, you can make use of all these options once your phone gets located.
-It is always to get your device locked by Android Device Manager (ADM) in case it is stolen or lost so that your phone is efficiently secured.
+Android Device Manager is available with features that enable you to unlock your Android phone.
+Besides helping you find your device, it also allows you to Ring it, lock it and wipe and erase all the data if your phone is stolen or lost.
+After logging into the ADM website from your computer, you can use all these options once your phone is located.
+It is always to lock your device by Android Device Manager (ADM) in case it is stolen or lost so that your phone is efficiently secured.

-The Android Device Manager is capable of getting your phone unlocked only under a particular set of circumstances.
+The Android Device Manager can get your phone unlocked only under a particular set of circumstances.

-• First, ADM will have to be enabled on your phone before it is lost, stolen, etc.
+- First, ADM must be enabled on your phone before it is lost, stolen, etc.

-• Secondly, the GPS option must be switched on in order to track your phone with the help of ADM.
+- Secondly, the GPS option must be switched on to track your phone with the help of ADM.

-• Thirdly, the device you are using for Android Device Manager will have to be connected to the internet or Wi-Fi, in order to log in to your Google account.
+- Thirdly, the device you use for Android Device Manager will have to be connected to the internet or Wi-Fi to log in to your Google account.

-• Finally, Android Device Manager is not compatible with all Android versions.
-Presently, it is only compatible with devices running Android 4.4 and above, hence your phone must be in this category for ADM to work.
+- Finally, Android Device Manager is only compatible with some Android versions.
+Presently, it is only compatible with devices running Android 4.4 and above; hence your phone must be in this category for ADM to work.

 How to Unlock Your Android Device Using Android Device Manager